One thing was on Jesse's mind on the drive home from the lab.

 Which led to the next best solution.

 Besides, he hadn't seen his friend in a while and it was a good excuse.
+And of course he was available to hang out.

 The look on Badger's face was incredulous when he looked in the bag.
 He raised his eyes to meet Jesse's with a stunned expression.
 "Really?"